-NEHA is excited to participate in the Children's Environmental Health Chat on Thursday from 12–1 PM EDT.
-Join the discussion using the hashtags #CEHChat and #ChildrenAtTheCenter.
+NEHA is excited to participate in the Children's Environmental Health Chat on Thursday, October 8 from 12:00–1:00 p.m.
+EDT.
+Join the discussion by using the hashtag #CEHChat.

 - Join or host a CEH Day event in your city and share it on the events and activities map.

 - Encourage your city and state officials to support children’s health and environmentally friendly policies.

 - If you have a story, share it!
 Storytelling can be used to build bridges and work towards common solutions.